 If helping humans was the researchers’ focus, it may have occurred to them that humans may not need medication to treat the low-serotonin symptom if the “something” that stress caused that keeps the low-serotonin symptom in place was removed.

-A third finding was that inhibiting the lateral habenula area (proximal to the thalamus part of the limbic system) with a drug relieved some depression-like behavior of the low-serotonin mice.
+A third finding was that inhibiting the lateral habenula area (proximal to the thalamus) with a drug relieved some depression-like behavior of the low-serotonin mice.

 Okay, but one of the researchers went on to say:

 “The next step is to figure out how we can turn off this brain region in a relatively non-invasive way that would have better therapeutic potential.”